FrozenBurning/Text2Light/README.md

 You may do the following steps to generate HDR panoramas from free-form texts with our models.
 ### Download Pretrained Models
-Please download our checkpoints from [Google Drive](https://drive.google.com/drive/folders/1X8wUNjYYQ8l3YG1_Fwb0CqFvKvKOQ3Go?usp=sharing) to run the following inference scripts.
-We recommend to save the downloaded models in the `./logs` folder.
+Please download our checkpoints from [Google Drive](https://drive.google.com/drive/folders/1HKBjC7oQOzrkGFKMQmSh6PySv6AycDS3?usp=sharing) to run the following inference scripts.
+We use the model trained on our full dataset by default (`local_sampler`).
+Note that we also release models that trained on outdoor (`local_sampler_outdoor`) and indoor (`local_sampler_indoor`) scenes respectively.

 ### All-in-one Inference Script
 All inference codes are in [text2light.py](text2light.py), you can learn to use it by: